dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.52m (1.52m12):

+1. Updated ImageJ version 1.52m (1.52m12)
+2. Improved the ImageJ canvas (Plot canvas and Image canvas are now opened as intended)
+3. The ImageJ canvas replace method now works as intended (see, e.g., IJ_webcam capture plugin)
+4. Improved plot canvas (zooming, actions, etc. are now working as intended)
+5. Plot action buttons are now added below each plot (see screenshot below)
+6. Added new actions (in the plugins menu) to interpret the current opened Eclipse editor sources (BeanShell, JavaScript, Jython and ImageJ macro) using the ImageJ interpreters (using, e.g., PyDev for Jython).
+7. Added a new Java compile action (in the plugins menu) to compile the current opened Eclipse editor source (see screenshot below).
+To compile dynamically with ImageJ please use or adjust the ImageJ plugins path in the Eclipse preferences.
+8. MouseWheel actions are now working as intended (use STRG+MouseWheel to zoom!)
+9. Improved stability for drag and drop actions of multiple image files
+10. Improved stability for MacOSX
+11. Reorganized Eclipse plugins and features
+12. ImageJ2 can now be optionally installed and is not bundled by default (now optional dependent of ImageJ).
+Customization is possible (plugin can be populated with maven command in Eclipse)
+13. Added the latest ImageJ macro function templates
+14. JavaFX (embed Swing in JavaFX and SWT panel) can now be optionally installed (but is not necessary by default)
+15. Removed the outdated Albireo plugin dependency
+16. Added key listeners for the tab when all images are closed (ImageJ keys!)
+17. Improved the ImageJ macro hoover (workaround for SWT_AWT)
+18. Added a workaround for repaint issues in MacOSX when switching perspectives with SWT_AWT
+19. Added a workaround for MacOSX to receive key events again after focus lost (sometimes you need to press the mouse two times when the perspectives have been switched)
+20. Fixed several rare occuring deadlock events on MacOSX

 ### New in 1.52h (1.52h5):

 1. Updated to ImageJ 1.52h (1.52h5)